NYC-Camp/website/README.md

 The source code is hosted on [GitHub](http://github.com/NYC-Camp/website).

-The website itself is hosted on Pantheon.
-Code is continuously mirrored from GitHub to Pantheon using hubdrop.io.
+The website itself is hosted on Pantheon and code is continuously mirrored from GitHub to Pantheon using hubdrop.io.
 If code stops moving to Pantheon, alert @jonpugh.

 ONLY push commits to the GitHub repo.
 Do NOT push code to the Pantheon Repo.